Committed to the environment and society

 Occupational health and safety

-Autoneum not only acts in accordance with the law, but also strives to observe the highest ethical standards both within the Company as well as in all its business relations.
-The Code of Conduct, which is binding for all employees, forms the basis for all actions and, in terms of its control function, is supplemented by the guidelines, processes and objectives defined in the Compliance Management System (CMS).
-In 2019, the existing compliance policy framework was extended by the Human and Labor Rights Directive, representing an important measure strengthening adherence to ethical standards.
-The practice-oriented “Tone at the Top” program, implemented also in the reporting year, makes managers aware of their duty to serve as role models and behave appropriately when interacting with employees.
-Irrespective of position, regular training courses on the Code of Conduct as well as on the topics of corruption, competition law and cyber crime aim to ensure that Autoneum employees do not put themselves or the Company at risk as a result of inappropriate conduct.
+Autoneum strives to observe the highest ethical standards both within the Company as well as in all its business relations.
+The value basis for all actions is the Code of Conduct, which is binding for all employees.
+Its implementation is managed through a comprehensive Compliance Management System (CMS) and the guidelines, processes and objectives defined within it.
+The global compliance risk assessment, which evaluates the development status of the CMS and identifies potential for improvement, was completed as part of this framework in 2020.
+Other important measures to raise awareness about compliance such as the “Tone at the Top” program were continued in the reporting year as well.
+As part of this program, managers are made aware of their role model function and appropriate behavior when interacting with employees.
+Irrespective of position, regular training sessions are held on the Code of Conduct and on topics such as anti-corruption, sexual harassment in the workplace, competition law, data protection and cybercrime.
+This is to ensure that Autoneum employees do not put themselves or the Company at risk as a result of inappropriate conduct.